IC27 Mock Test Sample 12

 b) Decrease in employers offering benefits

-c) Rising cost of healthcare benefits
+c) Rising cost of healthcare benefits relative to income

 d) Government intervention